ganeti/ganeti/doc/design-location.rst

 node tagged *x*.
 To make ``htools`` honor those desires, the metric is extended, appropriately weighted, by the following component.

+- Sum of dissatisfied desired locations number among all cluster instances.
-- The number of instances tagged *htools:desiredlocation:x* where their primary node is not tagged with *x*.
+  An instance desired location is dissatisfied when the instance is assigned a desired-location tag *x* where the node is not tagged with the location tag *x*.

+Such metric extension allows to specify multiple desired locations for each instance.
+These desired locations may be contradictive as well.
+Contradictive desired locations mean that we don't care which one of desired locations will be satisfied.

 Again, instance pinning is just heuristics, not a hard enforced requirement;
 it will only be achieved by the cluster metrics favouring such placements.